wsbctechnicalblog/wsbctechnicalblog.github.io/content/popcorn-flow.md

 Once the experiment gets committed, we move it to the next column to the right – “Ongoing experiments”.

 The experiments selected to be worked on (i.e., the ongoing experiments), must obey the constraints of the Work in Progress (WiP) buffer.
-Small batches are de rigeur here.
-It’s best if at any point in time no more than a couple of experiments are being worked on.
+Small batches are _de rigeur_ here.
+It is best if at any point in time no more than a couple of experiments are being worked on.
 Because we strive to keep the WiP buffer as small as possible, there could be a number of committed experiments waiting for their turn in the "Committed experiments" column.

 When the experiment is finished, it moves to the column to the right – “Review”.
-During the review, we ask some of the questions, such as:
+During the review, we ask some questions, such as:

 - What did we expect to happen (i.e., the hypothesis)?
 - What had actually happened?